VVingerfly/ribMeshGen/README.md

 VS2015 + OpenMesh

-Make the edges of a polygon mesh to a bar.
+Make each edge of a polygon mesh to a bar, which I called a rib mesh here.